-The answer guides to these depth and breadth of interest questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
-They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
+The answer guides to these interest in Medicine questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
+They’re included in our Mastering the Medical School Interview Guide which you’ll get when you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

-In order to prepare for this question, make sure that you are familiar with your Personal Statement before the interview!
-This is a helpful point regardless of whether or not you are asked this question, as you can likely supplement answers to other questions with parts of your Personal Statement anyway.
+In order to prepare for this question, make sure that you are familiar with your Personal Statement before the interview.
+This will be useful regardless of whether or not you are asked this question, as you can likely supplement answers to other questions with parts of your Personal Statement anyway.

 If you have completed additional relevant activities since submitting your Personal Statement, this can also be a good opportunity to add them in.

-This is an opportunity to demonstrate that you have explored your interest in medicine in your own time, outside of your school curriculum and work experience.
-New Scientist and Scientific American are a couple of examples of publications that produce content relevant to an interest in medicine.
+This is an opportunity to demonstrate that you have explored your interest in Medicine in your own time, outside of your school curriculum and work experience.
+New Scientist and Scientific American are a few examples of publications that produce content relevant to an interest in Medicine.
 They both have articles that are available online without a subscription, although you may choose to subscribe for access to more of their content.